PhilPost Introduction

 Important Reminders

-- You can apply at any PhilPost office nationwide — no need to go to the post office in your area of residence
+- You can apply at any PHLPost office nationwide — you are not required to go to the post office in your area of residence.

-- Bring a valid government-issued ID (e.g., PhilID, UMID, passport, driver's license) and proof of address (e.g., barangay certification or a recent utility bill).
-See the Postal ID application guide for the full accepted list.
+- Bring one (1) valid government-issued ID (e.g., PhilID, UMID, passport, driver's license, PSA Birth Certificate) and one (1) proof of address (e.g., Barangay Certificate of Residency, utility bill, lease contract).
+See the Postal ID application guide for accepted examples.

-- The Postal ID is valid for 3 years — mark your calendar for renewal before it expires
+- The Improved Postal ID is valid for 3 years for Filipinos — mark your calendar to renew before it expires.

-- The Postal ID is accepted by many institutions, but some still require a primary ID (PhilID, UMID, passport, driver's license) for primary KYC — bring multiple IDs when transacting
+- Accepted by many institutions, but some still require a primary ID (PhilID, UMID, passport, driver's license) for primary KYC — bring multiple IDs when transacting.

 Disclaimer